Why Did Nordstrom Drop The Ivanka Trump Line?

 Many people have been left wondering why Nordstrom decided to drop the Ivanka Trump line and there has been conjecture that it may have been due to a boycott.
-However, Nordstrom have remained firm that their decision to drop Ivanka’s line was purely a business decision and nothing else.
+However, Nordstrom has remained firm that their decision to drop Ivanka’s line was purely a business decision and nothing else.

 A spokesperson for Nordstrom gave a statement to MarketWatch and explained that it is quite normal for the company to routinely review the merits of their lines and that this is just a routine part of their business plan.
-Nordstrom explained that aside from dropping the Ivanka Trump line, it is standard practice to cut 10% of their lines in general, based on their performance.
+Nordstrom explained that aside from dropping the Ivanka Trump line, it is standard practice to cut 10 percent of their lines in general, based on their performance.

 “We’ve said all along we make buying decisions based on performance.
 We’ve got thousands of brands; more than 2,000 offered on the site alone.
 Reviewing their merit and making edits is part of the regular rhythm of our business.
 Each year we cut about 10 percent and refresh our assortment with about the same amount.
 In this case, based on the brand’s performance, we’ve decided not to buy it for this season.”